-This encyclopedia hosts scholarly entries on prominent thinkers and concepts in Russian and Soviet philosophy, with an emphasis on the period from 1950 to the present.
+This encyclopedia hosts scholarly entries on prominent thinkers and concepts in Russian, Russophone, and Soviet philosophy, with an emphasis on the period from 1950 to the present.
 Entries are organized by keywords.

 What is filosofia?

-Filosofia is the word for philosophy in Russian; it also signals the diversity of genres, ideas, and movements included within the boundaries of Russian philosophical thought.
+Filosofia is the word for philosophy in Russian, as in many other languages; it signals the diversity of genres, ideas, and movements included within the boundaries of Russian philosophical thought.
 The philosophical tradition in Russia has historically included everything from traditional philosophical disciplines, such as metaphysics, epistemology, ethics, and aesthetics, to various philosophically oriented fields of inquiry, ranging from political and social thought to essayistic literary practices, cultural theories, and religious thought.

 Few Russian thinkers have made their way into the canon of Anglo-American philosophical inquiry.
-Perhaps this is due to the Russian tradition’s diversity of philosophical genres, its historically fluid relationship with ontological truth, or its creative interplay between filosofia and philosophy proper.
-Much of the work of Russian thinkers also remains untranslated, and is therefore accessible only to Russian-speaking audiences.
-This project seeks to make the ideas of contemporary Russian thinkers more broadly accessible.
+Perhaps this is due to the Russian tradition’s diversity of philosophical genres, its historically fluid relationship with truth, or its creative interplay between filosofia and philosophy proper.
+The idea of “Russian” is, itself, a fraught category, as thinkers who have contributed substantially to Russian philosophy need not be “Russian” in any direct sense, as many entries in this encyclopedia show.
+Much of the work of Russophone thinkers also remains untranslated, and has therefore been accessible only to Russian-speaking audiences.
+This project seeks to make these texts and ideas more broadly accessible.

 Using this site